 I could truly just eat a pound of challah dredged in honey for dessert on Rosh Hashana.
 However, I’ll just call that an appetizer.

 For the real Rosh Hashana desserts, I’m hoping to have one of the recipes below.
 These dessert ideas all stick with the classic Ashkenazi Rosh Hashana dessert flavors of apples and honey, but add just enough of a twist to shake things up.

 I am so glad that Texanerin put a fork in the photo for her upside-down apple and honey cake because all I want to do is dive into the photo, grab the fork, and start eating – don’t you want to do the same?!!

-My apple and honey cheesecake is different in that it uses apple chips in the shortbread crust and on top of the cake to impart the apple flavor.
+My apple and honey cheesecake is a different kind of Rosh Hashana dessert in that it uses apple chips in the shortbread crust and on top of the cake to impart the apple flavor.
 You get the appley taste without the typical apple texture.